FMagnani/bacterialCorrelationNetworks/README.md

 # Stuff
 stuff stuff stuff

+# Brief description of the files
+- *paths* contains all the paths to datafiles, but currently they not online
+- *cleanData* and *filterBacteria* are together for preprocessing
+- *networkPipeline* is for building the network
+- *networkConnectivity* is for some simple graph statistics
+- *temperatures* and *seasonalNetworkPipeline* are for determining seasons and building seasonal networks
+- *taxonomicComposition* is for the flowchart of the taxonomy
+- *correlationAndTaxonomy*, *shortestPathAndTaxonomy* and *modularityAndTaxonomy* are for characterizing taxonomy groups
+- *globalDensityThreshold* and *localDensityThreshold* are for finding the best thresholding strategy
+- *findCommunities* and *computeModularityOfTaxonomy* apply radatools at the networks

 # Notes for installation into conda environment
 In order to develop stuff in R on servers without root permissions and without R-studio, I employ **conda**.
 It's easy to create a R environments and to install R packages in it.
 As easy as
 `conda install r-<package-name> -c conda-forge`